Beholder101/cinder/README.md

 This repository contains driver scripts for FreeNAS interaction with OpenStack Cinder for block storage manipulation.

 !!!
-It has been altered to support Python3 and the changed URLLIB2 behavior.
+First attempts to alter code to support Python3 and the changed URLLIB2 behavior.
+WORK IN PROGRESS

 Requirements